 At Morpeth All Saints CE Aided First School we welcome our duties under the Equality Act 2010 to eliminate discrimination, advance equality of opportunity and foster good relations in relation to age (as appropriate) sex, disability ethnicity, gender identity, religion and belief and sexual orientation.

 We welcome our duty under the Education and Inspections Act 2006 to promote community cohesion and more recent directives to teach about character and values through SMSCD in the curriculum.

-We recognise these duties are essential and that they reflect international human rights standards as expressed in the UN Convention on the Rights of the child and the UN Convention on the Rights of People with Disabilities and the Human Rights Act 1998.
+We recognise these duties are essential and that they reflect international human rights standards as expressed in the UN Convention on the Human Rights Act and Rights of the child and the UN Convention on the Rights of People with Disabilities and the Human Rights Act 1998.

 Equality and diversity, or multiculturalism, is the idea of promoting and accepting the differences between people.
 More specifically, equality is about ensuring individuals are treated fairly and equally.